-Learn the user experience, technical, client service, and practical skills necessary to launch a successful career as a user experience (UX) or user interface (UI) designer in just 24 weeks.
-Flatiron School’s immersive course combines the world’s leading digital design program with our best-in-class Career Services team and money-back guarantee (see details) online and on our beautiful Seattle campus, located at WeWork.
+Learn the research, client management, technical, and practical skills necessary to launch a successful career as a user experience (UX) or user interface (UI) designer in 24 weeks.
+Flatiron School’s immersive course combines the world’s leading digital design program with our best-in-class Career Services team and Tuition-back Guarantee (see details) — both online and on our beautiful Seattle campus at WeWork’s 1411 4th Ave location.

-At 24 weeks, we’re the most robust UX/UI course, because we know becoming a successful designer takes dedicated practice and has no shortcuts.
+At 24 weeks, our UX/UI course is the most immersive, because we know becoming a successful designer takes dedicated practice and has no shortcuts.

-Six weeks are spent working on real projects for live clients, so you’ll leave the course with a portfolio full of tangible work experience.
+Work on real client projects, and graduate with a portfolio full of tangible work experience.

 Our 24-week, innovative course is taught by industry veterans and combines flexible online learning (in Design Essentials) with an immersive on-campus experience (for the Immersive, Client, and Career Services phases).
 Technical training, paired with apprenticeship-style project work and personalized career coaching, creates an experience that’s designed to shape you into a sought-after UX or UI Designer.

-Broken into two 12-week phases – this hybrid learning model allows students to study online for the first 12 weeks, and then join in person for team-based design and client projects.
+Broken into two 12-week phases, this hybrid learning model lets you study online for the first phase and then join the second phase in person for team-based design and client projects.